Continuing a Heritage of Helping

 Through Bill's work with the business and foundation he earned a reputation as one of the game's finest teachers.
 He also helped produce several Ripken Baseball instructional products with his brother including the bestselling book Play Baseball The Ripken Way and an instructional DVD series entitled Baseball The Ripken Way.
 In 2009, Bill served as First Base Coach for Team USA during the World Baseball Classic and he has been a manager in the annual Under Armour High School All-American Game at Wrigley Field for the past seven years.

 Bill has been an integral part of the MLB Network since its beginning in 2009.
-He has been nominated for an Emmy Award three times in the Outstanding Sports Personality – studio analyst category, winning the coveted national honor in 2016.
+He has won an Emmy Award for Outstanding Sports Personality – studio analyst, and has previously been nominated three times for this coveted national honor.
 His regular "Bill's Blackboard" studio segments on the network are regarded as must see TV for baseball fans everywhere.

 Bill resides in Maryland with his wife, Candace, and their children, Miranda, Anna, Reese, and Jack.

 Cal Ripken, Jr.

 Cal Ripken is baseball’s all-time Iron Man.
 He retired from baseball in October, 2001 after 21 seasons with the Baltimore Orioles.
 His name appears in the record books repeatedly, most notably as one of only ten players in history to achieve 400 home runs and 3,000 hits.
 On July 29, 2007 he was inducted into the National Baseball Hall of Fame.
 Cal received the 4th highest percentage of votes in history, collecting the second highest vote total ever by the BBWAA.